NexusLove/redpoint/README.md

 - `.m`: mobile; it works on multiple platforms, and is [optimized for mobile](https://github.com/13-05/redpoint/blob/main/etc/mobile_wait_what.md)!
 - `.tool`: it's a multitool!

+## Installation
+Each link is a different-programming-language version of redpoint; click one for instructions on how to install it!
+- [redpoint-cpp](https://github.com/13-05/redpoint/tree/redpoint-cpp#building-from-source) ***branch maintained by me, original one with windows executable**
+- [redpoint-js](https://github.com/13-05/redpoint/tree/redpoint-js#use) ***branch maintained by [L](https://github.com/L5050), has many features and is done well**
+- [redpoint-rs_EXPERIMENTAL](https://github.com/13-05/redpoint/tree/redpoint-rs_EXPERIMENTAL#building-from-source) ***branch maintained by me and has many issues, but will soon be main branch for redpoint**

 ## Current Commands In The Most Upkept Branch *excluding clear & exit
 1) Discord Webhook Spammer
 2) Discord Webhook Deleter